 In response, data center operators seek locations with less resistance and more available resources.
-Municipalities agree to negotiate in secret, delivering undisclosed power and water discounts or tax credit.
-The public rarely learns details until resource consumption problems arise.
-Given the substantial local impact of data centers, regulators and the public must be able to transparently make the trade-offs between meeting demand for cloud services and protecting communities.
-Health burdens of data centers 200B a year29... ...and 1,300 premature deaths annually by 203029
+Municipalities often agree to negotiate in secret, delivering undisclosed power and water discounts or tax credits.
+The public rarely learns the details until resource consumption problems arise.
+Given the substantial local impact of data centers, regulators and the public must be able to transparently make the trade-offs between meeting demand for online services and protecting communities.

-Ireland's data centers consume more electricity than the country's residents.18
+Ireland's data centers consume more electricity than the country's residences.18